Paradox Development Studio: Game engines

 To date, Paradox have engineered two main proprietary game engines for their titles, Europa and Clausewitz.
 Both were also designed to be open to anyone who wishes to modify the original game files to create mods.
 As a result, games can be modded with as little as a text editor, which has led to the development of strong modding communities for each of Paradox's games.

 Paradox developed its debut game Europa Universalis in 2000, and used large chunks of its code for its next games.
 Although this code overlap was subsequently referred to as the Europa Engine, studio manager Johan Andersson clarified that the 'engine' had not been part of the initial designs of each of the company's first six games, and that it just resulted from copy-pasting large parts of code from one game to the next.
 In April 2008, Paradox allowed certain indie game developers to freely use the (by then) superseded engine as part of their Europa Engine Licensing Program.
 The move led to the development of games such as For the Glory, Arsenal of Democracy, Darkest Hour, and Iron Cross.

 In 2007, the studio debuted a new game engine, called Clausewitz Engine in Europa Universalis III.
-Named after the Prussian general Carl von Clausewitz, the new engine provides a 3D view of part or the totality of the world map, depending on the played game.
+Named after the Prussian general Carl von Clausewitz, the new engine is written in the C++ programming language and provides a 3D view of part or the totality of the world map, depending on the played game.
 Sengoku (released 2011) was the first game utilizing the Clausewitz 2 engine.
 The studio's 17th game, Imperator: Rome (released 2019), was also built using Clausewitz, but with the addition of new 64-bit software known as "Jomini" (named after 19th century Swiss general Antoine-Henri Jomini) that allows for better 3D rendering and easier creation of mods.
 The newly improved engine now also features support for DirectX 11.